 Valdivia has a population of almost 170.000 inhabitants.

-Valdivia has a temperate rainy climate mixed with the Mediterranean and oceanic influences.
-It is not as hot and dry as the central valley or the north.
+Valdivia has a temperate rainy climate mixed with Mediterranean and oceanic influences.
+It is less hot and dry than the central valley or the north.

 The city is walkable, attractive, and green.
 There are several parks and recreational areas.